 Should you give up or go to the Ombudsman?

-- they relied on what you said on loan applications and you didn’t give the full facts – see lender says I lied for more about this which can sound very threatening;
+- they relied on what you said on loan applications and you didn’t give the full facts – see lender says I lied for more about this;

-- your borrowing didn’t go up every time (that’s irrelevant – what matters is that you kept borrowing);
+- your borrowing didn’t go up every time (irrelevant – what matters is that you kept borrowing);

 - you had a good enough credit score or they didn’t legally have to check your credit record.

 If you know how much you paid in interest, this helps you decide if an offer is reasonable or not.
-Some lenders offer a few hundred pounds to cases which eventually get ten times as much or more from the Ombudsman!
-People have had large payputs after a complete refection!
+Some lenders offer a few hundred pounds to cases which eventually get ten times or twenty times as much from the Ombudsman.
+People have had large payouts after a complete rejection.

 How the FO works

-The Financial Ombudsman has a two stage process.
-The first level is with a FO member of staff called an Adjudicator.
+The Financial Ombudsman has a two-stage process.
+The first level is a FO member of staff called an Adjudicator.
 The Adjudicator will come to a decision, but unless both sides accept it, the case goes to the second stage where it is considered by an Ombudsman.
 Most complaints are settled at Adjudicator level – there are 10 times as many Adjudicators as Ombudsmen.

 How to send your complaint to the FO

-If some loans are more than six years old, add a bit explaining why you are complain now, not years ago.
-Most people knew they were in financial trouble when they were borrowing but had no idea what an irresponsible lending complaint was at that time.
-So just explain this and say how and when you found out that an affordability complaint was possible (a friend sent me a link about this, I saw someone mention it on Facebook, whatever.)
+If some loans are more than six years old, add a bit explaining why you are complaining now, not years ago.
+Most people knew they were in financial trouble when they were borrowing but had no idea that the lender should have checked for affordability or that they could make an irresponsible lending complaint.
+So just explain say how and when you found out that an affordability complaint was possible (a friend sent me a link about this, I saw it mentioned on Facebook, whatever).

 A few problem cases

-- It’s not worth bothering if you are in an IVA as refunds will go to your IVA firm not to you.
+- Don’t bother if you are in an IVA now as refunds will go to your IVA firm not to you.

-- Don’t apply if you are in a DRO, getting a refund may mean your DRO is cancelled!
+- Don’t apply if you are in a DRO now, getting a refund may mean your DRO is cancelled!

 - You can’t go to the Ombudsman with non-UK authorised lenders – the main ones were Swift Sterling and Pounds Till Payday, see that article for your options.